DavesCodeMusings/CloudPi/docs/install-ldap.md

 ## Setting User Passwords
 LDAP accounts and passwords are not the synchronized with Linux's `/etc/passwd`.
 They are configured separately.
 OpenLDAP offers command-line tools to change passwords, but it's usually easier to use a tool like LDAP Admin.
 You will have to set passwords for users before they can log into any applications with LDAP credentials.

+You will also need to set a password for the `search` user.
+Otherwise, LDAP authentication will not work.

 ## Configuring Applications for LDAP
 Each application has its own unique user interface for configuring LDAP, but the parameters required are generally the same.
 Here are the common configuration values: